Gower Summer Birds

 Suitable for children, and can be adapted for those with disabilities.

-Day One: Meeting at the hotel, we’ll spend the remainder of the day exploring Rhossili bay, it’s a beautiful location during the summer and a place where we will search for summer migrants on the coast, the area is well known for its Chough and this is our opportunity to catch up with some.
+Day Two: On our first full day, we’ll spend the morning on a boat trip around Oxwich and Worm’s Head treated to a host of wildlife.
+After our boat trip, we will visit Rhossili bay, it’s a beautiful location during the summer and a place where we will search for summer migrants on the coast, the area is well known for its Chough and this is our opportunity to catch up with some.
 We’ll also be looking among the crop-planted fields to see buntings, finches and coastal passerines.
-We’ll set up and seawatch for some time as we often seen seabirds passing by including terns, gulls, divers and occasionally skuas.
+We’ll set up and seawatch for some time as we often see seabirds passing by including terns, gulls, divers and occasionally skuas.
 This is also a good location to look for cetaceans.
 After our day, we’ll back our return to our hotel for the evening for our tea.

-Day Two: Today takes us further from our hotel towards Llanelli where we’ll visit Llanelli WWT for some summer migrants, wildfowl and Spoonbills.
+Day Four: Today takes us further from our hotel towards Llanelli where we’ll visit Llanelli WWT for some summer migrants, wildfowl and Spoonbills.
 There’s also a large breeding colony of Black-headed Gulls on the reserve where Mediterranean Gulls also breed.
-We’ll have a light lunch at the WWT café before venturing further down to coastal path to Kidwelly where we’ll search the quay and the marsh for unusual birds and coastal migrants – this site has often turned up good birds such as Black Tern, Hooded Crow, Garganey, Curlew Sandpiper, and Glossy Ibis.
-We’ll return to our hotel before setting out to have food at the fantastic Castellamare restaurant.
+We’ll have a light lunch at the WWT café before venturing further down to coastal path to Kidwelly where we’ll search the quay and the marsh for unusual birds and coastal migrants – this site has often turned up good birds such as Black Tern, Garganey, Curlew Sandpiper, and Glossy Ibis.

 Plans will be flexible and we’ll adapt each day to the conditions, rarities and movement.